Sumathi09/Product-Usecase/README.md

 Write a Rest API to do CURD operations and use NOSQL DBs to store the details

-Write a Rest API to publish the messages to Kafka
+Write a Rest API to publish the messages to Kafka-
 	Message Format – Product ID, Prize

-Write a Rest API to aggregate
+Write a Rest API to aggregate-
 	Given the productid as an input – output should be Product iD, Product Name, Product Prize

 Expectations:

 Use any language for Rest API

 Unit testing coverage

 Use public git to upload the code

 Technologies Leveraged: